Where do I go for help? Isolated decisions can produce unacceptable results

 Talk to the experts.
 Don’t try to do it yourself.
 Its how the tool is used that matters most.
 Agents that have a C.L.U., CFP, and TEP will better your prospects of getting astute advice.

 Talking to lawyers is not talking to God.
 Some are good and some are not.
 Find one that you can be honest with.

-If you're using your lawyer to bail you out when your truck hits the school bus, to limit your company's liability, collect from deadbeats, act as novelist for the board meeting, or referee in family fights, you're not utilizing their full expertise.
+If you’re using your lawyer to bail you out when your truck hits the school bus, to limit your company’s liability, collect from deadbeats, act as a novelist for the board meeting or referee in family fights, you’re not utilizing their full expertise.

 Your lawyer should be involved in your estate and succession plans and the future management transfer of your company.
 If yours doesn’t understand, find another one.

 Group firms where each member has unique knowledge can be a great asset to you.

 Not just tax shelterers

 Is your accountant your personal gladiator with tax the department?
 Notwithstanding our high tax rates…should we spend our business efforts trying to avoid tax or earn money?

 You should be long past the individual practitioner.
 What you really need is a 35-year-old, buttoned‑down CA who works for a first-class firm.
 Just because you earn three times what they do, doesn’t mean they don’t understand your business.
 They’re not supposed to.
 Their strong suit is applying accounting disciplines and tax expertise.
 A second‑rate, bookkeeper just won’t do.